Iru Khechanovi: Biography

-Khechanovi was born on 3 December 2000 in Tbilisi.
+Irina Khechanovi was born on 3 December 2000 in Tbilisi.
 She is of Armenian descent.
 As a child, she took part in various singing competitions.
 In 2011, on her eleventh birthday, she represented Georgia in the Junior Eurovision Song Contest 2011 in Yerevan, Armenia as a member of the girl group Candy.
 The group won the competition with 108 points.

 In 2019, Khechanovi was a participant in Georgian Idol.
 In 2021, she released her debut solo single "No Jerk Around Me".

 In 2022, Khechanovi performed at the Junior Eurovision Song Contest 2022 as part of a previous winners' medley.
 She had also co-written the song "I Believe" by Mariam Bigvava, the Georgian entry for that year's contest.
 The entry finished in third place.

 Later that year, Khechanovi was a participant in the fifth season of The Voice Georgia.
 She went on to win the competition on 2 February 2023, thereby winning the right to represent Georgia in the Eurovision Song Contest 2023.
-Her entry "Echo" was released on 16 March 2023, and she is set to perform in the second semi-final on 11 May 2023.
+Her entry "Echo" was released on 16 March 2023.
+She performed in the second semi-final on 11 May 2023, but finished in 12th place and therefore did not qualify to the grand final.